ukatc/AtLAST_sensitivity_calculator/docs/source/developer_guide/developing_the_application.rst

    .readthedocs.yaml
    docs/source/requirements.txt

-The documentation is automatically updated using webhooks.
+The documentation is automatically updated with each new merge using webhooks.

 Generating UML diagrams
 -----------------------